HMS Nile (1839): Training ship at Liverpool as HMS Conway

-Loss

-In 1953, it was decided to return Conway to Birkenhead for a refit.
+In 1953, the association decided to return Conway to Birkenhead for a refit.
 On 14 April, the ship left her moorings in the Menai Strait under tow, but was driven ashore shortly afterwards by unexpectedly strong tides and wrecked, watched by a large crowd on the Menai Suspension Bridge.
-A fire in 1956 then destroyed her.
+A fire on 31 October 1956 occurred while she was being dismantled which destroyed her.
 One may still find nails and timber at the site.
 Two Admiralty Pattern anchors from Conway survive; one at the Merseyside Maritime Museum in Liverpool and one on Caernarfon marine promenade.